Skip to main content

 Is there a cheaper alternative to Quviviq?

-Quviviq is a brand-name drug, which means it is more expensive than generic medications.
-Unfortunately, there is no generic version of Quviviq available, and Dr. Khurana says the two best DORA alternatives—Belsomra (suvorexant) and Dayvigo (lemborexant)—are also unavailable in generic form.
+Quviviq is a brand-name drug that is more expensive than generic medications.
+Unfortunately, there is no generic version of Quviviq available, and the two DORA alternatives, Belsomra (suvorexant) and Dayvigo (lemborexant), are also unavailable in generic form, according to Sid Khurana, MD, a board-certified psychiatrist and medical director of outpatient services at Nevada Mental Health in Las Vegas.

 RELATED: Quviviq vs. Belsomra

-“There are many other medications to treat insomnia which are cheaper and generic, but none of the orexin family,” Dr. Khurana said.
-For example, trazodone, a generic antidepressant, is frequently prescribed to treat insomnia, according to Dr. Melamed.
-Trazodone costs about $33 for 30, 50 mg tablets.
+“There are many other medications to treat insomnia which are cheaper and generic, but none of the orexin family,” Dr. Khurana says.
+For example, trazodone, a generic antidepressant, is frequently prescribed off-label to treat insomnia, according to Dr. Melamed.
+Trazodone costs about $34 for 30, 50 mg tablets, but you could pay $6 with a SingleCare coupon.

 Other generic medications approved by the FDA to treat insomnia include: